CLI

 - run: rt base::check_deps

-for certain actions.
-When installed as part of a workflow, it will attempt to install the required dependencies, if pip
+Release tools uses python for certain actions.
+When installed as part of a workflow, it will attempt to install the required dependencies, if pip is available in the PATH.

 Recommended Setup with Python